What we do at GDS

 Activities of Daily Living

-We equip our beneficiaries with daily living skills that will allow them to live a more self-sufficient life without having to rely on caregivers for basic daily needs.Occasionally, we also hold workshops and programmes that can help provide other necessary skills and emotional support to our beneficiaries.
+We equip our clients with daily living skills that will allow them to live a more self-sufficient life without having to rely on caregivers for basic daily needs.Occasionally, we also hold workshops and programmes that can help provide other necessary skills and emotional support to our clients.
 Not forgetting spreading public awareness and education, we constantly seek to hold outreach talks and simulation activities with companies, schools, and the public via our events.